abpframework/abp/docs/en/UI/Angular/Password-Complexity-Indicator.md

     "Good": "Good.",
     "Strong": "Strong!"
   ```

+# How To Customize
+- If you want to change the test count be sure that in `PasswordComplexityIndicatorService` `colors,texts,regex` arrays length are equal otherwise it wont work.
 - If you change texts, you must change the localization file.
 - Thats it you can start typing to password input :)